Get More Modules¶

 Modules Management¶

-Once you have placed the modules source code in ejabberd-modules
+Once you have placed the modules source code in ejabberd-modules, you can:

 - list modules